 Private loans get trickier, but many lenders have programs for borrowers who cannot make their payments.
 Some might even temporarily lower your interest rate.
 If you are thinking about a deferment as a last resort, make sure it is truly your final option.

 A student loan deferment is a temporary solution.
 Student debt is a long-term problem.
 This particular temporary solution will often make your long-term student loan situation worse.

-The student loan bill in your mailbox may be a headache, but the real problem is the 120 more that will be coming for the next 10 years.
-When you put together your student loan plan, avoid the dangers of deferments and focusing on this month’s bill, instead, think about the next 100.
+The student loan bill in your mailbox may be a headache, but the real problem is the bills that will be coming for the next ten years or more.
+When you put together your student loan plan, avoid the dangers of deferments by thinking long-term.
+Instead of focusing just on this month’s bills, think about the next 100.
 When you have a plan for all those bills, you will be able to get your student debt under control.